 It all begins, and ends, with aligning your brain and your heart.

-Establish a good solid core belief, and when your subconscious tried to tell you different, consciously say your positive belief several times.
+Establish a good solid core belief, and when your subconscious tries to tell you different, consciously say your positive belief several times.

 Pretty soon, that stinking thinking in your head will fade away and you’ll actually start believing what you new core belief is telling you.